mpcrlab/AntibodyBindingPrediction/README.md

 # Antibody Binding Site Prediction

-A collection of code to pull proteins from uniprot, process them, train a CNN and LSTM, then evaluate their hidden weights for binding site prediction.
+A collection of code to predict binding from protein primary sequence using LSTM hidden weights.

 The corresponding data and model weights from the original study are included.